What is a Commercial Invoice?

 - Shipper’s signature

-What Incoterms can apply to my goods?
+What Incoterms are applicable to my Commercial Invoice?

 EXW - Otherwise known as “ex-works,” EXW is an international trade term, describing when a seller makes a product available at a designated location, and the buyer of the product must cover the transport costs.

-Are there any specific requirements on commercial invoices?
+Are there any specific requirements on Commercial Invoices?

 Many Middle Eastern countries have specific requirements for commercial documents and invoices.
 They often require documents to be notarized, authenticated by the origin state, stamped by the Chamber of Commerce, and legalized by the destination country’s consulates.